Average Salary In Prince Edward Island (PEI)

 Average Weekly Wage In Prince Edward Island

-According to the latest Statistics Canada data, the average weekly wage for all occupations in PEI was $1,110.08 CAD (as of 2024), or approximately $54,328 per year.
+According to the latest Statistics Canada data, the average wage for all occupations in PEI is $30.96 per hour or $1,159.08 CAD (as of October 2025).
 This places PEI at the lowest out of the 10 provinces.

-The national average Canadian weekly wage across all occupations is $1,290.30 CAD.
-So PEI trails the national benchmark by $180.22 CAD weekly or 15% lower.
+The national average Canadian weekly wage across all occupations is $1,349.22 CAD.
+So, PEI is 16% lower than the national benchmark.
 However, the cost of living is also lower in PEI.
 We’ll analyze affordability later in this guide.

 Median Weekly Wage In Prince Edward Island